-This policy was ratified on
+This policy was ratified on 19 th September 2017 by Full Governing Body

-and will be reviewed on
+and will be reviewed on September 2018

 Signed by the Headteacher

-Chair of Governors
+Chair of Governors Brendan Reid

-Designated Person (if appropriat e)
+Designated Safeguarding Lea ad (if appropriate)

 Four categories of abuse

 Physical Abuse - may involve hitting, shaking, throwing, poisoning, burning or scalding, drowning, suffocating, or otherwise causing physical harm to a child.
 Physical harm may also be caused when a parent or carer fabricates the symptoms of, or deliberately induces, illness in a child.